ycpcs/cs370-fall2021/labs/lab01.md

 ## Compiling and running the program

-You should be able to build and run the program by clicking the small green arrow towards the right of the top toolbar.
+You should be able to build and run the program by selecting **basicGeometry** from the dropdown menu and clicking the small green arrow towards the right of the top toolbar.

 At this point you should see a red square.